 These and other true facts from the animal kingdom offer a hilarious reality check on what constitutes "good parenting."
 So, human mother, time to stop worrying about the job you're doing --because you're a great mom.

 Prove you are the smartest schmuck in the room with 500 true trivia facts that sound absurd.
-These facts are so absurd some might even say that they sound like bull$#*t!
+These facts are so far-fetched some might even say that they sound like bull$#*t!
+Give the gift that keeps giving to friends, family, fathers, or grads.

 Knowledge is power!
 Crush the competition at trivia night, or start the most interesting conversation ever with real facts that are hard to believe.
 This book is loaded with mind-blowing facts that are sure to keep you wondering, "How are these even true?" while equipping you to outsmart everyone around and blow their minds.
 Topics include: